tls54/Fluid-Sim/README.md

 **Solver**: Conjugate Gradient (CG) iterative method via `scipy.sparse.linalg.cg`.
 Typically converges in 10-50 iterations with tolerance 1e-3.

+**Warm Start Optimization**: The previous timestep's pressure solution is used as the initial guess for the CG solver.
+Since pressure fields change smoothly in time-dependent simulations, this "warm start" significantly improves convergence speed and helps prevent non-convergence issues.

 **Step 3: Apply Pressure Gradient**

 Subtract the pressure gradient to make velocity divergence-free: